Structure and statistical organization of the stationary state of the Oslo model: Definition of the model

+Because of this toppling condition, it is customary to represent the configuration of the system using~$z$ instead of $h$, by listing the values for all sites in a ``ket'' like $\zcfg{221}$, that represents a $L=3$ system with slopes~$2$, $2$ and $1$ from $x=1$, $2$ and $3$ respectively.
+Only configurations where~$z$ takes non-negative values are studied.

+\begin{definition}[Stable configuration] We call \emph{stable} any configuration where $z$ only takes the values $0$, $1$ or $2$ ; this corresponds to configurations for which there is a threshold function~$\zc$ satisfying $z(x)\leq \zc(x)$ for all $x$.
+The set of all stable configurations is denoted by~$\stable$. \end{definition}

-Since all movements are performed to the right, the site $x=0$ acts as a wall with no grains.
-A toppling at site~$L$ removes definitely a grain at site $L$ of the system.
-Therefore, site~$L+1$ plays the role of a dissipative sink and we set $h(L+1) = 0$ at all time.
+Since all movements are performed to the right, the site $x=0$ never gets grains and acts as a wall.
+A toppling at site~$L$ permanently removes a grain located at site $L$ from the system, making site~$L+1$ acting as a dissipative sink.
+This translates into the convention $h(L+1)=0$ at all times.

-The evolution of the system is a sequence of the following events : \begin{itemize} \item a grain is added at $x=1$ ; \item a grain topples from a site $x$, where $z(x)>\zc(x)$ ; \item if $z(L)>\zc(L)$, a grain from site $x=L$ is removed from the system. \end{itemize}

-When the condition $z(x) \leq \zc(x)$ is met at all sites, the system has reached a \emph{stable configuration}.
-We denote by $\stable$ the set of stable configurations.
-Other configurations are said unstable.
-Obviously, all configurations with a local slope $z$ larger than $2$ are necessarily unstable.
-Stable configurations are equivalently described by their height~$h$ or slope~$z$.
-The threshold~$\zc$ is not needed in the representation of stable configurations because if a site~$x$ has a slope of $z(x)=2$, its stability implies that $\zc(x)=2$.
-Moreover, sites with a slope of $0$ or $1$ are compatible with either value~$\zc$.
-Consequently, the determination of~$\zc(x)$ can be delayed until the value $z(x)=2$ is reached and thus the knowledge of~$\zc$ is not needed.
-This has important consequences and will allow to reformulate the problem in a more convenient way, as can be found in \cite{dhar_steady_2004}.
+Following Dhar~\cite{dhar_steady_2004}, we consider unstable configurations, that are those where at least one site could be modified depending on the relative values of~$z$ and~$\zc$, but we describe undetermination using \emph{waiting units} at these sites.
+We denote the number of waiting units at site~$x$ as $w(x)$, and we also use Dhar's operator notation $a_x$ to denote a waiting unit at~$x$.

+\begin{definition}[Generalized configuration] A generalized configuration is a stable configuration, an element of~$\stable$, and a multiset (a set in which an element can appear many times) of waiting units.
+We denoted the set of generalized configurations by~$\general$. \end{definition} An example of a generalized configuration is $a_1\zcfg{221}$ and we provide in Figure \ref{fig:z generalized} another example using the $z$-representation graphical form.
+With these definitions, as soon as a generalized configuration does not contain any waiting units, it is stable \cite{dhar_steady_2004}.

+We view the stabilization of the system as a sequence of activations, one waiting unit at a time, where the activation of a waiting unit determines the next configuration.
+This process goes on as long as there are units waiting to be activated, and always ends at a stable configuration.
+When a waiting unit is activated, we say that an \emph{instruction} is performed on the system, emphasizing the analogy between the stabilization process and a computation.
+Table~\ref{tab:cases} below presents the instructions performed by a waiting $z$-unit at site~$x$ (wherever $w(x)\geq1$) depending on the value of~$z(x)$.
+Performing an instruction modifies $z(x)$ and the value of $w$ at up to three sites.
+This presentation of the Oslo model is equivalent to the original, but it does not use the threshold $\zc$ : the stochastic choices, between instructions~\instr{p} and \instr{q}, are made on the fly.